GrumpyCockatiel/Raydreams.Common/README.md

   </SQLObjects>
 ```

 It's mainly used with exe chron jobs.
+It's just a simple way to specify a SQL Server schema and inject it at runtime.

 ## Raydreams.Common.Data